EvanSmith93/jwt-pizza/curiosityReport.md

 ## DI JavaScript frameworks

-There are many frameworks that help manage DI.
+There are many frameworks in JavaScript/TypeScript that help manage DI.
 Some larger frameworks such as NestJS and Angular have support for DI.
 Other frameworks are built just for handling DI.
+There are also a variety of frameworks in most other languages.
+DI is not language specific.
+However, for this report I'm focusing on TypeScript code.

 ### InversifyJS